yuruki/fuse-autoscale/README.md

 * **ignoreErrors (bool: true)**: Perform auto-scaling even when all the requirements couldn't be satisfied.
 * **dryRun (bool: false)**: Do not apply any changes, only log them.
 Useful for safe testing on a live system.
 * **rootContainerPattern (regex: `.*`)**: Only root containers matching this pattern will be included in auto-scaling.
+* **changesPerPoll (int: 0)**: Determines how many containers can be affected per fuse-autoscale invocation/poll.
+0 = no limit.
+This can be used to avoid overloading Fuse when there are a lot of changes.

 ## Usage